 The order gives Secretary of Agriculture Sonny Perdue the power to invoke the Defense Production Act and force companies to keep their plants humming.
 The Trump administration hasn’t yet forced any closed facilities to come back online but over the past week, many have begun to reopen with stricter social distancing measures in place.
 Still, about 20 major meatpacking plants have shut down during the past several weeks as Covid-19 outbreaks spread among employees.
 Last week, beef and pork production in the U.S. fell by about 35% compared to last year, according to the U.S. Department of Agriculture.

 So where does this all leave the precarious food supply chain in the time of the coronavirus?
 On this episode, we talk to Jacob Bunge, agriculture reporter for the Wall Street Journal, about worker safety, farmers’ fears, euthanizing pigs and all the other complicated parts of this story.

-Listen to the full episode or read the transcript below:
+Listen to the full episode or read the full transcript below:

 Julie Grant: Can we start with President Trump and his executive order?
 Why did he do this and what does this executive order allow him to do?

 Jacob Bunge: The order that the president implemented invokes a Korean War-era law that lets the federal government direct production of different goods if it’s a matter of national security.
 They’re invoking this act to basically make sure that meatpacking plants can continue to operate without the concern that a state or local government could force them to shut down.

 Grant: Why are we seeing this concern for shutdowns at plants?
 We’ve obviously heard that some of these meat-processing plants have had high numbers of workers that have come down with coronavirus.